wwwjfy/Subtle-Subtitle/README.md

 - Drag .srt file to the icon at Dock to open.
 - The subtitle window can be dragged around.
 - Subscribe to iTunes playing event.
+- Delay between the movie and the subtitle.
+Use arrow keys to tweak.

 ## Plans ##

-- Specify delay between the movie and the subtitle.
 - Use Accessibility to get the position of iTunes Movie window, and attach the subtitle window.